ynlab/togostanza/app/stanza/genome_information/help.md

-Genome Information
+Genome information
 ==================

-TODO: Write a stanza description
+Genomic information of a taxonomy.

 ## Parameters: